How to Build a PDF Viewer and Annotator in Vue.js with Dynamsoft Document Viewer

 - Create a new folder under

-. - Install
+public/assets/ddv-resources. - Install

 Modify

-to the public folder.- "dev": "vite", - "build": "tsc -b && vite build", + "dev": "ncp node_modules/dynamsoft-document-viewer/dist public/assets/ddv-resources && vite", + "build": "ncp node_modules/dynamsoft-document-viewer/dist public/assets/ddv-resources && tsc -b && vite build",
+package.jsonto copy the resources fromnode_modulesto the public folder.- "dev": "vite", - "build": "tsc -b && vite build", + "dev": "ncp node_modules/dynamsoft-document-viewer/dist public/assets/ddv-resources && vite", + "build": "ncp node_modules/dynamsoft-document-viewer/dist public/assets/ddv-resources && tsc -b && vite build",

-Initialize Dynamsoft Document Viewer
+Step 3: Initialize Dynamsoft Document Viewer with a License

 <script setup lang="ts">